cs1302uga/cs1302-tutorials/exceptions.md

    ```

    In this program, we are reading the first line of the file `notes.txt`.
 The first line of the `main` method creates a `File` object
-   called `notesFile`.
-Then, it passes this object to the `Scanner` constructor.
-As you may have guessed, the `input` object will read
+   which is referred to by `notesFile`.
+Then, it passes this object reference to the `Scanner` constructor.
+As you may have guessed, the
-   its input from the file (instead of the keyboard).
-We will create the `notes.txt` file in a bit.
+   `input` object will read its input from the file (not the keyboard).
+We will create the `notes.txt` file in a later step.

 1. Compile `Checked.java`.
 You should get an error similar to the following: